trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 ---
 {% include JB/setup %}

 In this post I'll attempt the fun stunt of designing a system that could serve the full production load of Twitter with most of the features intact on a single (very powerful) machine.
-I'll start by showing off a Rust prototype of the core tweet distribution structure handling 35x full load, and then do math around how modern high-performance storage and networking might let you serve a close-to-fully-featured Twitter on one machine.
+I'll start by showing off a Rust prototype of the core tweet distribution data structure handling 35x full load, and then do math around how modern high-performance storage and networking might let you serve a close-to-fully-featured Twitter on one machine.

 I want to be clear this is meant as educational fun, and not as a good idea, at least going all the way to one machine.
 There's some things which can't fit, and this is all theory-crafting which I'll try to make convincing, but I could easily miss something which makes some feature impossible.
 Real Twitter shouldn't and probably couldn't do this, although I'll discuss in the middle which parts might actually be reasonable if some good open source software existed, and show how low it would bring costs and complexity.